JaydenL33/FundamentalsStudioB/docs/source/developmentProcess.rst

 1. Inital Brainstorming

    The first major milestone in the development of the project was the initial brainstorming of several ideas of which the project will not only be based on but also brainstormed how it will look and how it will be built.
 Given the recent events at the time of brainstorming it was decided that the data visualisation should be based on and around viruses, particularly the effects of Covid-19 on the world.

+2. Research

+   Before any initial designing or developing for the project was conducted each member took the time to complete research in not only the science and impact behind Covid-19 but also areas, ideas or skills they were interested in further developing to be able to achieve the creation of the website.

+3. Project Outline & Design

+   The above mention research into similar projects, methods of website creation and the overall data that was being discovered on the Covid-19 meant that the was better prepared when it came to the designing and creating a concrete project outline in which would direct all development of the project.
+The team then discussed the exact requirements that would be for the project to prove a success a successful and achieve its purpose of educating a larger audience.
+These requirements involved the creation and development of backend and a front end for the website.
+The project outline thus began with outlining the development of the alpha stage which would involve storyboarding, creating and designing basic key elements for there to be a simple but functioning solution.

 Reflections
 ===========